This Is Your Sign To Start Tailoring Your Clothes

 Advertisement

-Josephine Philips, who founded the clothing repairs app Sojo, echoes this sentiment, putting an emphasis on the environmental impact of altering rather than buying.
+Josephine Philips, who founded the UK-based clothing repairs app Sojo, echoes this sentiment, putting an emphasis on the environmental impact of altering rather than buying.
 "The fashion industry has a real waste problem.
-In the UK, an estimated £140M worth of clothing is sent to landfill each year.
+In Australia, the average person contributes 23kg of clothing to landfill each year.
 Repairing clothing instead of buying something new, not only limits consumption but also reduces the amount of waste each individual is responsible for."

 Advertisement